python-control/python-control/doc/intro.rst

       !pip install control
       import control as ct

-Note that Google colab does not currently support Slycot, so some functionality may not be available.
+Note that Google Colab does not currently support Slycot, so some functionality may not be available.